Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 {:.badge .enterprise}

 Path for Debug API request error logs.
-The granularity of these logs is adjusted by the `log_level` property.
+The granularity of these logs is adjusted using the `log_level` property.

 **Default:** `logs/debug_error.log`

 ### vaults

 Comma-separated list of vaults this node should load.

 By default, all the bundled vaults are enabled.

 The specified name(s) will be substituted as such in the Lua namespace:
 `kong.vaults.{name}.*`.